andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 pressing questions here at ADF.

 But the captivity does not just engender nonsense and frivolity; it can also play with your emotions in unexpected ways.
-During the last rehearsal of our first week Mark introduces a new section of the performance that's an homage to the Covid pandemic.
+During the last rehearsal of week 1 Mark introduces a brand new section of the performance as an homage to the Covid pandemic.
 It's simple, it's moving, it's beautiful.

 After our first *pandemic* run-through the collective dam holding everyone's emotional reservoir bursts, releasing a tsunami of sentimental feelings that leaves nary a dry eye in the studio.
 Each of us experiences our own unique, personal emotional journey, expressed through the shared language of weepy hugs.
-For me, it's as simple as remembering riding in the car with my dad, listening to country music on 95.5 FM.
-It's such a simple memory that carries the weight of the memories of a man whose personality was so enormous everyone called him Big Daddy.
+For me, it's as simple as remembering riding in the car with my old man, listening to country music on 95.5 FM.
+It's such a simple memory that carries the weight of memories of a man whose personality was so enormous everyone called him Big Daddy.

 <figure class="figure">